heavyai/heavydb/README.md

 # Using

-The [`startomnisci`](startomnisci) wrapper script may be used to start HeavyDB in a testing environment.
+The [`startheavy`](startheavy) wrapper script may be used to start HeavyDB in a testing environment.
 This script performs the following tasks:

 - initializes the `data` storage directory via `initdb`, if required
-- starts the main HeavyDB server, `omnisci_server`
+- starts the main HeavyDB server, `heavydb`
 - offers to download and import a sample dataset, using the `insert_sample_data` script

-Assuming you are in the `build` directory, and it is a subdirectory of the `heavydb` repository, `startomnisci` may be run by:
+Assuming you are in the `build` directory, and it is a subdirectory of the `heavydb` repository, `startheavy` may be run by:

-    ../startomnisci
+    ../startheavy

 ## Starting Manually